-I guess to start with we need to think about what constitutes a friendship for us and whether we are looking for acquaintances, friends to chat to or friends to see and spend time with.
-Obviously the difference will depend where you look for new friends!
+I guess to start with we need to think about what constitutes a friendship for us and whether we are looking for acquaintances, friends to chat with or friends to see and spend time with.
+Obviously, the difference will depend on where you look for new friends!

 So many people are lonely now and feel like everyone around them has lots of friends so does not want to ask how to make more friends.
 Or maybe you worry you will offend the friends you do have if you say you feel like you want to make some new friends?

 Hopefully, these suggestions will help some of my readers and maybe give them a share in case anyone you know is feeling lonely.

 Where can you make friends?